TZstatsADS/spring-2022-project2-group-11/README.md

 Rough ideas of the common stastic we will build out for the dashboard

-Kaimin - safety data
+- Kaimin - safety data ??
-Noah - cleanliness and loudness metric.
-Visibility Weixun - traffic/metropolitan
+- Noah - cleanliness and loudness metric.
+Visibility
+- Weixun - traffic/metropolitan ??
-Kexin -
+- Kexin - ??

 Ideas for the district/area we want to cover:
-Noah -
+- Noah - Dumbo brooklyn
-Kaimin -
+- Kaimin -
-Weixun -
+- Weixun -
-Kexin -
+- Kexin -

 Ideally, each statistics will be calculated once for the last 20 months and then one more recently (like a last 7 days or a last 30 days).